 Oaklawn was founded in 1925 as a 12-bed hospital in a residential home, funded by a group of visionary philanthropists.
-Now, more than eight decades later, we’ve evolved into a highly regarded regional health care organization, licensed for 77 acute care beds and a 17-bed inpatient psychiatric unit.
+Now, almost ten decades later, we’ve evolved into a highly regarded regional health care organization, licensed for 77 acute care beds and a 17-bed inpatient psychiatric unit.
 We’ve continued to be an independently owned not-for-profit hospital, with our main campus residing on the same site as the original hospital, providing facilities, equipment and technology that are usually only found at larger health systems.
 We enjoy a reputation for advancing medicine and providing compassionate, personal care.
-Our service area includes Calhoun County and parts of Branch and Eaton counties with a medical staff of more than 150 providers representing over 35 specialties.
+Our service area includes Calhoun County and parts of Branch and Eaton counties with a medical staff of more than 300 providers representing over 55 specialties.

 When Oaklawn Hospital opened, the world was a much different place.
 Health care was far removed from today’s advancements and technology.
 When opened in 1925, Oaklawn only had 12 beds.
 It was housed in a private residential home, not even 5,000 square feet, with the third floor accommodating operating, emergency and maternity rooms, a baby’s bath and a nursery.
 The building was furnished with draperies, sheets and pillowcases made by area churches.

 The village of Marshall, incorporated in 1887, didn’t have its first stoplight until 1926.
 The hospital opened five years before the Brooks Fountain was dedicated.
 The village population was somewhere between 4,200 and 5,000.

 Over a span of more than eight decades, Oaklawn has grown and evolved along with Marshall and surrounding communities.